MiroslavDina/carchopshop/README.md

 qb-core
 qb-inventory
 qb-menu
-Installation

-Manually
+Installation:

-Drop the carchopshop folder into your [standalone] folder (or whichever other ensured folder you want to use) Add the items in items.lua to qb-core/shared/items.lua
+1. Drop the carchopshop folder into your [standalone] folder (or whichever other ensured folder you want to use)

-**required set items weight**
+2. Add the items in items.lua to qb-core/shared/items.lua
+3. Required configure items weight (default = 0)
+4. Add the images to  to qb-inventory/html/images/

 ```
 ["engine1"]=            {["name"] = "engine1",			["label"] = "Tier 1 Engine",		["weight"] = 0, ["type"] = "item",  ["image"] = "engine1.png",          ["unique"] = true,  ["useable"] = true, ["shouldClose"] = true, ["description"] = ""},